jauderho/dockerfiles/onetun/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/jauderho/age)](https://hub.docker.com/r/jauderho/onetun/)
 [![Image Size](https://img.shields.io/docker/image-size/jauderho/onetun/latest)](https://hub.docker.com/r/jauderho/onetun/)

+Up to date multi-platform images are built an hour after upstream release and rebuilt at least once a week.
 Please confirm if it works as I have not had the chance to test it.